nwgreenl/poke-card-api/README.md

 # Currently a WIP

-At the moment all that's written is a crawler for [pokellector](http://pokecollector.com).

-My plan is to use that data as a base in hopes to create a RESTful API for Pokémon cards.
-It will contain images, card/set info, etc.
+~~My plan is to use that data as a base in hopes to create a RESTful API for Pokémon cards.
+It will contain images, card/set info, etc.~~

+Turns out that a Pokémon card API already [exists](https://github.com/PokemonTCG).
+Nonetheless, I will still use this repo to create my own version of a Pokémon card API and make the SQLite DB available for download.
+It will crawl the [Official Pokémon TCG DB](https://www.pokemon.com/us/pokemon-tcg/pokemon-cards/)

+At the moment all that's written is a crawler for [pokellector](http://pokecollector.com), but aforementioned that will be changed to the official TCG DB.

 ### Being Built With

 - Node
+- Typescript
 - Fastify
-- Typescript
-- PostgreSQL
 - JSDOM
+- SQLite

 ### Please No Sue T_T

-This project is not affiliated with, sponsored or endorsed by, or in any way associated with Pokecollector, Pokemon, or The Pokemon Company International Inc.
+This project is not affiliated with, sponsored or endorsed by, or in any way associated with Pokemon or The Pokemon Company International Inc.